+V.A.1.b)

-V.A.1.b) Evaluation must be documented at the completion of the assignment.
-(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core) V.A.1.b).(2) Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice.
-(Core) V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones; (Core) V.A.1.d).(2) assist residents in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) V.A.1.d).(3) develop plans for residents failing to progress, following institutional policies and procedures.
-(Core)
+Evaluation must be documented at the completion of the assignment. ^(Core)

+V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core) V.A.1.b).(2) Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion. ^(Core) V.A.1.b).(3) Written end-of-rotation evaluations by faculty members must be provided to residents within one month of completion of each rotation. ^(Core) e he program must provide an objective performance valuation based on the Competencies and the specialty- pecific Milestones, and must: ^(Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice. ^(Core) V.A.1.c).(3) ensure that assessment for progressive resident responsibility or independence is based upon knowledge, skills, and experience; ^(Core) V.A.1.c).(4) ensure that resident assessment includes: (Core) V.A.1.c).(4).(a) global faculty evaluation (all Competencies); (Core) V.A.1.c).(4).(b) multi-source evaluation (for interpersonal skills/communication and professionalism); ^(Core) V.A.1.c).(4).(c) resident ability to take independent call; and, $^{(\mbox{Core})}$ V.A.1.c).(4).(d) review of the resident Learning Portfolio.
+(Core) 1 he program director or their designee, with input from the linical Competency Committee, must: V.A.1.d).(1) meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones; ^(Core)